Play for Half A Million!

-Give HALF A MILLION children access to a safe and fun place to play.
+Help us give HALF A MILLION children in East Africa access to a safe and fun place to play, by our 10th anniversary in 2020.

 Charity information: East African Playgrounds

-• training teachers in the importance of play-based teaching for children’s learning
+• training teachers in the importance of play as part of the school curriculum

-• training communities and parents in the importance of play for children’s development
+• training communities in the importance of play for children’s development, learning and wellbeing

 To give half a million children the chance to play by 2020!

-We estimate that 1,500 children benefit in each community where we deliver our programme, allowing us to easily assess whether we have met our goal by 2020.
+On average, 1,500 children benefit in each community where we deliver our play programme, allowing us to easily assess whether we have met our goal by 2020.

 East African Playgrounds holds a regularly updated detailed risk register of potential risks to our work and mitigation strategies.

-For this project, a potential risk is that we are unable to reach our target of half a million children by 2020.
-We will ensure interim targets are set over the two year period, and progress against targets is logged after work in each community.
+To give us the best chance of reaching our target of half a million children by 2020, we have set interim funding targets as well as targets for number of playgrounds installed.
+Progress against targets is logged after work in each community.
 If we find we are behind schedule, we will aim to increase our output (subject to funds being available).

 Budget - Project Cost: £200,000Loading graph....

-Amount Heading Description £100,000 Refugee camp play programmes Delivery of our play programme in Uganda's refugee camps, for refugee children from South Sudan £100,000 Community play programmes Delivery of our programme in Ugandan communities
+Amount Heading Description £100,000 Refugee play programmes Delivery of our play programme in Uganda's refugee settlements £100,000 Community play programmes Delivery of our programme in Ugandan communities

 Uganda has one of the youngest populations in the world - almost half of the population is under 15, meaning huge demands are placed on schools, with crowded classes and poor facilities.
 8 million children live in poverty, so must spend their time helping with chores or looking for work.